 A diagnosis of AML is associated with a wide range of outcomes.
 Not every child with AML receives the same type of treatment.
-The doctor will plan your child's treatment based on several factors, including the subtype of the disease.
-For example, cases of acute promyelocytic leukemia (APL) are treated differently from other forms of AML in children.
+The doctor will plan your child's treatment based on their AML subtype and other factors, such as age and overall health.
+For example, cases of acute promyelocytic leukemia (APL) are treated differently from other forms of AML.
+For more information on APL, see page 33.